bakiemrebulut/Digital-Communication-with-Python/readme.md

 # python_sim

 Signal processing simulations for QAM/DPSK transmission and reception.
 The project contains Python implementations of key synchronization and correction loops (timing, carrier recovery, and decision-directed loops) plus TX/RX demo scripts.
+These demo scripts were developed and tested with the USRP B210 software-defined radio.

 Note: This project is under construction and intended for educational purposes.